-Admission to the Ph.D. program requires either: (a) a four-year Bachelor's degree from a recognized university, that includes at least six full courses (twelve half-courses) in German language, literature, and culture, with an average grade of at least a B+ in the applicant's overall program and of at least an A- in the applicant's German courses; or (b) a Master's degree in German from a recognized university, with an average grade of at least an A- in the applicant's overall program.
+Admission to the Ph.D. program requires either: (a) a four-year Bachelor's degree from a recognized university that includes at least six full courses (twelve half-courses) in German language, literature, and culture, with an average grade of at least a B+ in the applicant's overall program and of at least an A- in the applicant's German courses; or (b) a Master's degree in German from a recognized university, with an average grade of at least an A- in the applicant's overall program.
 Applicants must satisfy the Department that they are capable of independent research in German at an advanced level.

 The applicant must arrange for one copy of the official transcript of her/his academic record from each university attended, forwarded in sealed envelope; three supporting academic letters to be sent to the Graduate Coordinator of the Department.
-Applicants are also asked to submit a sample of their written work (such as a paper or an M.A. thesis), a Curriculum Vitae and a statement outlining their plans and reasons for doing doctoral studies.
+Applicants are also asked to submit a sample of their written work (such as a paper or an M.A. thesis), a Curriculum Vitae and a statement outlining their research plans and interests as well as reasons for pursuing doctoral studies.